Pacific Mesothelioma Center

 PMC is one of a handful of research centers in the U.S. investigating therapies for mesothelioma.

 The Vaccine and Immunotherapy Center at Massachusetts General Hospital also studies immunotherapy for mesothelioma.
-While the Shukla Research Lab at the University of Vermont studies how asbestos causes mesothelioma.
+The Shukla Research Lab at the University of Vermont studies how asbestos causes mesothelioma.

 Fundraising

-PMC raises funding through events such as the annual 5K Walk/Hike for Mesothelioma.
-Every year, people impacted by this terrible disease come together to support research.
-The 3.1-mile trail is marked by informative signs about mesothelioma and memorials to lost loved ones.
+PMC raises funding through events like the annual 5K Walk/Hike for Mesothelioma.
+People impacted by this terrible disease come together yearly to support research.
+Informative signs about mesothelioma and memorials to lost loved ones mark the 3.1-mile trail.

 Influence of Dr. Robert Cameron, Lung-Sparing Pioneer